npmcdn-to-unpkg-bot/nygeog.github.com/_posts/2015-01-27-ipython-notebook-to-markdown.markdown

 ---
 layout: post
-title: Using iPython Notebook for data analysis with Pandas
+title: Using iPython Notebook with Pandas and exporting to Markdown
 date:   2015-01-27 10:21:10
 tags: ipython pandas markdown
 ---